-Large rolls of the stuff can be bought from most DIY or even stationary stores as well as online.
-It may sound silly, but the wrap helps to trap air, in addition to the bubbles themselves helping to insulate the inside of your shed.
-This is great for both tongue & groove and overlap buildings of any size or shape.
+Large rolls can be bought from most DIY or even stationary stores as well as online.
+The wrap helps to trap air, in addition to the bubbles themselves helping to insulate the inside of your shed.

+Bubble wrap is great for both tongue & groove and overlap buildings of any size or shape.

 Bubble wrap sheets are simple to install with a staple gun or thumb tacks and can be used on the roof as well of the walls to prevent draughts and keep your shed feeling snug!

-If bubble wrap doesnt appeal, or you fancy kitting your shed out your shed with something a little more effective in the winter months, then traditional wall insulation is another option.
+If bubble wrap doesn't appeal to you, or you fancy kitting out your shed with something a little more effective in the winter months, then traditional fibreglass wall insulation is another option.

 This is to stop the membrane actually touching the walls of your shed and creates an air pocket; you want any moisture entering the shed to evaporate.

 Avoid compressing the fiberglass as this will make it a less effective insulator.
 You can then cover over all of this with MDF, plywood or OSB and tack the boards into place at the framing points to retain the fiber glass wool.

-Of course, the shed you buy in the first place greatly impacts the effectiveness of these insualtion techniques.
+Of course, the shed you buy in the first place greatly impacts the effectiveness of these insulation techniques.
 While Overlap is perfectly suitable, a tongue and groove building will put you at an advantage as the cladding interlocks, preventing the vast majority of draughts and helping to prevent damp.

-If you havent yet decided on a shed or are thinking about an upgrade, why not take a look at our tongue and groove shed range via the link below for some inspiration!
+If you haven't yet decided on a shed or are thinking about an upgrade, why not take a look at our tongue and groove shed range via the link below for some inspiration!

 Take a peak at these dedicated pages!